 The bigger picture

-In total, we look at 324 English local authority areas, taking into account not only economic prosperity but health and happiness, inclusion and equality, environmental resilience, community and dynamism and opportunity.
-Highlights of the index include:
+The index looks at local authority areas, taking into account not only economic prosperity but health and happiness, inclusion and equality, environmental resilience, community and dynamism and opportunity.
+Across England, Scotland and Wales we see:

 Implications for the private, public and third sector